- Launch Date: July 30, 2020

-The Mars 2020 rover will conduct geological assessments of its landing site on Mars, determine the habitability of the environment, search for signs of ancient Martian life, and assess natural resources and hazards for future human explorers.
+The Mars 2020 "Perseverance" rover is conducting geological assessments of its landing site on Mars; Perseverance is determining the habitability of the environment, searching for signs of ancient Martian life, and assessing natural resources and hazards for future human explorers.

-It will also prepare a collection of samples for possible return to Earth by a future mission.
+The rover is also preparing a collection of rock samples for possible return to Earth by a future mission.